aikupoker/deeper-stacker/README.md

  * Call/Check.
  * All-in.

-## Creating your own models
+## Creating your own river, turn and flop models

 Other than the preflop auxiliary network, the counterfactual value networks are not included as part of this release, you will need to generate them yourself.
 The model generation pipeline is a bit different from the Leduc-Holdem implementation in that the data generated is saved to disk as raw solutions rather than bucketed solutions.
 This makes it easier to experiment with different bucketing methods.

 Here's a step by step guide to creating models:

-1. `cd Source && th DataGeneration/main_data_generation.lua 4`
+1. `cd Source && th DataGeneration/main_data_generation.lua 4`.
 2. Wait for enough data to be generated.
-3. `th Training/raw_converter.lua 4`
+3. `th Training/raw_converter.lua 4`.
-4. `th Training/main_train.lua 4`
+4. `th Training/main_train.lua 4`.
-5. Models will be generated under `Data/Models/NoLimit`.
-Pick the model you like best and place it inside `Data/Models/NoLimit/river` along with its .info file.
-Rename them to `final_gpu.info` and `final_gpu.model`.
-   Please refer to the [DeepStack-Leduc](https://github.com/lifrordi/DeepStack-Leduc/blob/master/doc/manual/tutorial.md) tutorial if you want to convert them to CPU models.
+5. `th Training/pickup_best_model.lua 4`.
-6. Repeat steps 1-5 for turn and flop by replacing `4` with `3` or `2` and placing the models under the turn and flop folders.
+6. Repeat steps 1-5 for turn and flop by replacing `4` with `3` or `2`.

-By default, data generation and model training uses GPU, if you want to disable it, just modify `Settings/arguments.lua` to `params.gpu = false`.
+By default, data generation and model training uses GPU.
+If you want to disable it, just modify `Settings/arguments.lua` to `params.gpu = false`.

+## Creating your own pre-flop model

+Here's a step by step guide to creating pre-flop model:

+1. `cd Source && th DataGeneration/main_aux_data_generation.lua 1`
+2. Wait for enough data to be generated.
+3. `th Training/raw_converter.lua 1`
+4. `th Training/main_train.lua 1`
+5. `th Training/pickup_best_model.lua 1`.

 ## Playing against DeepHoldem